kintatlay/Adidas_Clone-System_Design_Scaling_Project/README.md

   - For Window, you can install through ubuntu using instruction [here](https://linuxize.com/post/how-to-install-and-configure-redis-on-ubuntu-18-04/)

+  - To start, in one Ubuntu terminal, run `redis-server` and in another Ubuntu terminal, run `redis-cli`

   - Create `redis.js` file inside `database/mongoDB/utils` folder.

 4. Create a `.env` file and store these data inside: